 Your company’s remote work culture doesn’t have to stray from the culture you’ve been enjoying, but you must recognize that it may look different.
-If elements of your work culture require people to meet face-to-face, the new year brings an opportunity to translate that to a remote modality.
+If elements of your work culture traditionally required people to meet face-to-face, dig into translating them to a remote modality.

 Maybe your teams enjoy sharing monthly happy hours to celebrate each other, or there’s great enthusiasm around the quarterly in-person town hall meetings.
 Identify what makes the employee experience rewarding and connects your people to your culture.
 Then find a way to recreate those elements as part of your culture in virtual form.

 In addition to the overall culture, as people continue to work and interact remotely, employers must be sure to address topics like harassment prevention and maintaining confidentiality.
 With the rise of more internationally dispersed teams, it’s also important for everyone on the team to be sensitive to cultural differences and practice remote team etiquette.